The Editing Process

 Sometimes called "development," "structural," or "substantive" editing, if your project needs a content edit, it needs help with big picture issues: plot structure, pacing, and thematic elements.

-This type of editing has to be done through Microsoft Word or some other word-based program because it can involve major changes.
+This type of editing has to be done through Microsoft Word or some other text-based program because it can involve major changes.
 We may revise, reorder, cut, or expand material to improve those big picture issues, but I'll also change or make suggestions on dialogue, characterizations, and paragraph/sentence structure.

 Usually, a manuscript that needs a content edit could have any of the following problems: